 9 Tips for Noticing and Decreasing Burn-Out

 Tips 1-4 will help you recognize the signs and symptoms of burn-out before it takes an earthquake-sized toll on you.
-Then, Tips 5-9 are designed to help you avoid?or get out of?the burn-out syndrome.
+Then, Tips 5-9 are designed to help you avoid, or get out of, the burn-out syndrome.

 Tip 1: Notice Your Body

 You might experience physical symptoms such as fatigue, heart palpitations, insomnia, chest pain, reduced appetite, shortness of breath, and a weakened immune system.
-Listen to your body?if it?s telling you that you’re stressed and burnt-out, it’s very likely that you are.
+Listen to your body, if it’s telling you that you’re stressed and burnt-out, it’s very likely that you are.

 Tip 2: Pay Attention to Your Mental State

 You might notice thoughts that are self-critical and pessimistic.
 You may feel unworthy.
 You may also notice that you are unable to concentrate well.
 Slow down to notice if your thoughts are increasingly negative, as this can be an indication of burn-out!

 Tip 3: Focus on Your Emotional State

 You may notice that you feel anxious or that your mood is low.
 You may also notice that you tend to become angry.
 If you’re feeling sluggish, snippy, or filled with anger, these are all signs of exhaustion and burn-out.
 Chronic stress takes a toll on your emotional state, making you more reactive and feeling blue.

 Tip 4: Size Up Your Behaviors

 You may feel out of control and may find that you tend to engage in obsessive-compulsive behaviors.
 You may tend to self-isolate or detach from others.
-If you find that your behaviors are changing?that you are not ?being yourself??it?s important to note that behavioral changes can be a sign of burn-out.
+If you find that your behaviors are changing, that you are not “being yourself”, it’s important to note that behavioral changes can be a sign of burn-out.
 Chronic stress can also lead to unhealthy behaviors that impair relationships at home, work, and in the social realm.

 Tip 5: Get Plenty of Rest

 Research shows that approximately half of adults don’t get enough sleep each night.
 As sleep is essential for a healthy physical and mental state, prioritize your sleep so that you get at least 7 to 8 hours of uninterrupted shut-eye each night.
 You’ll be more alert, less stressed, and far more filled with joy when you make sleep a priority.

-Tip 6: ?Learn to Say, ?NO!?
+Tip 6: Learn to Say, “NO!”

 We often get overwhelmed by making commitments that take us beyond what is healthy.
-Of course, it’s important to help others, connect socially, and tend to family, yet it’s also vital to find a healthy balance between what feels genuinely doable and others? expectations. ?If you?re over-committing, you’ll ultimately feel stressed, exhausted, and even resentful.
-Learn to have healthy boundaries that say, ?Yes? when it feels truly appropriate and ?No? when it?s not right for you.
+Of course, it’s important to help others, connect socially, and tend to family, yet it’s also vital to find a healthy balance between what feels genuinely doable and others’ expectations.
+If you’re over-committing, you’ll ultimately feel stressed, exhausted, and even resentful.
+Learn to have healthy boundaries that say, “Yes” when it feels truly appropriate and “No” when it’s not right for you.

 Tip 7: Engage in Healthy Self-Care

 Good self-care is sometimes confused with being selfish, but they are very different things.
-Good self-care simply involves scheduling time to rest and recharge in ways that feel joyful, healthy, and right for you?such as a yoga class, a warm bath, or a half hour reading a favorite book.
-Good self-care allows you to rest and recharge so that you can feel?and do?your best.
+Good self-care simply involves scheduling time to rest and recharge in ways that feel joyful, healthy, and right for you, such as a yoga class, a warm bath, or a half hour reading a favorite book.
+Good self-care allows you to rest and recharge so that you can feel, and do, your best.

 Tip 8: Leave Work at Work

-No matter your job, it’s essential to learn to leave work where it belongs?in the office.
-Whether you work outside the home or telecommute, it’s essential to focus on work during your work hours?and then shut the office door behind you.
+No matter your job, it’s essential to learn to leave work where it belongs, in the office.
+Whether you work outside the home or telecommute, it’s essential to focus on work during your work hours, and then shut the office door behind you.
 If you spend non-work time checking work emails and tending to work issues, your body and mind register this as “I am working 24/7.
 Don’t I ever get a break?”

 Tip 9: Practice Gratitude and Self-Compassion

-When you focus with gratitude on what you have?rather than what you’re hoping to get or achieve?your stress level will diminish.
-Self-compassion is another critical element in avoiding stress and resulting burn-out because the voice of self-compassion is not critical or harsh?it?s kind and accepting. ?So, when you are compassionate with yourself, you’ll be far less likely to be self-critical or push yourself to the point of exhaustion.
+When you focus with gratitude on what you have, rather than what you’re hoping to get or achieve, your stress level will diminish.
+Self-compassion is another critical element in avoiding stress and resulting burn-out because the voice of self-compassion is not critical or harsh, it’s kind and accepting.
+So, when you are compassionate with yourself, you’ll be far less likely to be self-critical or push yourself to the point of exhaustion.

 As you take steps to create more balance and joy in your life, you’ll find yourself feeling far healthier as you leave your stress-filled ways of living behind.
 If this sounds wonderful, I invite you to pick up a copy of my new book, Joy from Fear.